Silvia-s-Brainery/BraineryWiz/BraineryWiz for TCL/README.md

 - Both **BraineryWiz.exe and BraineryWiz.tcl** also can be downloaded from [here](https://www.bijansayyafzadeh.com/OpenSees/BraineryWizTCL/BraineryWiz.zip) as a zip file.
 (Right Click on the link and click "Save Link As" to save it on your system)

+- Documentations also can be downloaded from [here](https://www.bijansayyafzadeh.com/OpenSees/BraineryWizTCL/Documentations.zip) as a zip file.
+(Right Click on the link and click "Save Link As" to save it on your system)

 ## How to use:
 - First user should source the downloaded file: